 I recommend trying several out and seeing which one works best for you.

 Let’s say you want to buy a movie ticket from AMC…

 Instead of going straight to AMC’s website, you go to eBates, search for AMC and once you find it, you visit AMC’s site from there.

 AMC pays eBates a commission every time someone who comes from eBates buys a ticket. eBates then shares some of that commission with you (the shopper) in the form of cashback.

 It’s essentially free money.

-Most theaters show upcoming movies to a select groups of audience for free before the movie gets released to the general public.
-This of course happens mostly in major cities.
+Most theaters show upcoming movies to a select group of audience for free before the movie gets released to the general public.
+This, of course, happens mostly in major cities.